 CANNABIS SB 1186 (Wiener) Medicinal Cannabis Patients' Right of Access Act.
 Existing law allows local jurisdictions to regulate cannabis retailers and recognized the critical need for local control, primarily as part of cities'/counties' land-use authority.
-This bill on and after January 1, 2024, would prohibit a local jurisdiction from adopting or enforcing any regulation that prohibits retail sale by delivery within the local jurisdiction of medicinal cannabis to medicinal cannabis patients or their primary caregivers by medicinal cannabis businesses, as defined, or that has the effect of prohibiting the retail sale by delivery within the local jurisdiction of medicinal cannabis patients or medicinal cannabis patients or their primary caregivers or their primary caregivers in a timely and readily accessible manner and in types and quantities that are sufficient to meet demand from medicinal cannabis patients within the local jurisdiction, as specified.
-The bill, on and after January 1, 2024, would provide that the act may be enforced by an action for writ of mandate brought by a medicinal cannabis patient or their primary caregiver, a medicinal cannabis business, the Attorney General, or any other party otherwise authorized by law.
-This bill would provide that CEQA OPPOSE (6/23/22) (Ltr sent 6/30/22) LCC POSITION: OPPOSE 8/22/22 Assembly, ordered to third reading.
+This bill on and after January 1, 2024, would prohibit a local jurisdiction from adopting or enforcing any regulation that prohibits retail sale by delivery within OPPOSE (6/23/22) (Ltr sent 6/30/22) 8/3/22 Assembly Committee on Appropriations.
+Set for first hearing.
+Placed on suspense file. the local jurisdiction of medicinal cannabis to medicinal cannabis patients or their primary caregivers by medicinal cannabis businesses, as defined, or that has the effect of prohibiting the retail sale by delivery within the local jurisdiction of medicinal cannabis to medicinal cannabis patients or their primary caregivers in a timely and readily accessible manner and in types and quantities that are sufficient to meet demand from medicinal cannabis patients within the local jurisdiction, as specified.
+The bill, on and after January 1, 2024, would provide that the act may be LCC POSITION: OPPOSE